ajn96/iSensor-SPI-Buffer/README.md

 **Autonomous Data Capture**

 When the currently selected page is 255 (buffer output register page), the iSensor SPI Buffer firmware will begin to monitor a user-specified GPIO interrupt for data ready signals pulses.
 Once a data ready pulse is detected, the firmware will transmit the data contained in page 254 (buffer transmit data) in the order specified by the user.
-Data received from the IMU during each 16-bit transaction will be stored in a new buffer entry in SPI buffer SRAM.
-The SPI buffer firmware will use DMA and a timer peripherals to perform the SPI transactions with minimal CPU intervention while giving control over the SPI SCLK and stall time.
+Data received from the IMU during each 16-bit transaction will be stored in a new buffer entry in the iSensor-SPI-Buffer SRAM.
+The firmware will use DMA and timer peripherals to perform the SPI transactions with minimal CPU intervention while giving control over the SPI SCLK and stall time.

-The data capture ISR will be triggered by a user-specified GPIO.
+The data capture ISR will be triggered by a user-specified GPIO, corresponding to the IMU data ready signal.
 The data capture ISR will configure a timer peripheral (which drives SPI word transmission timing) to trigger a DMA between memory and SPI.
 A DMA done ISR will handle cleaning up the DMA transactions and incrementing buffer pointers following a complete data set acquisition from the IMU.
 If the selected page is changed off page 255, the IMU data ready interrupt data capture functionality will be disabled (can be re-enabled by writing 255 to the page ID register on any page).

 **Interrupt Signaling